maringuu/evaluatie/README.md

 CREATE INDEX ON e.call_graph_edge (src_binary_id);
 CREATE INDEX ON e.call_graph_edge (dst_binary_id);

--- Function ids and their factors for all functions that we want to use in our evaluation -- Functions in this list must folfill the following:
--- * Be part of a complete binary (This implies non-null vectors for each function) -- * Be defined in the source code (i.e. have a non-null file) -- Takes about one minute
+-- Takes about one minute
 CREATE MATERIALIZED VIEW e."factors:raw" AS (
     WITH callers AS (